 As always, the theme music for this episode was arranged and performed by Harry Bartlett.
 Harry just released a new album in December, I believe his first.
 You should give it a listen.

-Don’t forget to check out my new store for TML merch… the link is at the top of this page.
+If you’d like to help keep This Motorcycle Life podcasting, be sure to visit the ‘Support’ page on this site.
 And finally, a nudge to scrounge up a few bucks from the couch cushions and make a contribution to the Movember Foundation in the name of this podcast… just click on the moustache below.
-Especially now, they could use all the help you can give them, and you’ll be letting me know how much you value this content.
+They could use all the help you can give, and you’ll be letting me know how much you value this content.
 Thank you!